Master of Science in Business Analytics

 The MSBA curriculum includes courses covering current topics on business intelligence, applied statistics, data mining, machine learning, text analytics, data visualization, optimization and ‘big’ data analytics.
 The curriculum integrates knowledge and training on technical topics with business applications and functions, such as finance and marketing to understand analytics strategy and practice in organizations.
 Various analytics-related business electives allow students to focus on specific business areas.

 The 32-credit hour program can be completed in one year of full-time study, or more than one year of part-time study.

 Exposure to technology

-The MSBA includes a capstone experience where students work with a client organization to framing analytics strategies and develope analytics solutions.
+The MSBA includes a capstone experience providing you with the opportunity to work with a client organization to analyze a business issue and develop analytics solutions.

 Who should enroll?

 The UIC Business Liautaud Graduate School Master of Science in Business Analytics program helps you develop skills and training to work in data-rich environments, and enables you to develop capabilities in business intelligence and analytics.
-After completing the program, you will be able to bring together information technology, data science and business so that you will be able to analyze communicate the value of data.
+After completing the program, you will be able to bring together information technology, data science and business so that you will be able to analyze and communicate the value of data.

 More than 91% of recent graduates (Class of 2022) had been employed within six months of graduation.The average starting salary for the these MSBA graduates was $89,000.